-The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fullfill the requirements of the provincial Growth Plan for the Greater Golden Horseshoe (Growth Plan).
+The City of Hamilton is currently updated its Growth Management Strategy, known as GRIDS 2, while also undergoing a Municipal Comprehensive Review (MCR) to fulfil the requirements of the Provincial Growth Plan for the Greater Golden Horseshoe, 2019 (Growth Plan).
 As a part of the MCR, the City is conducting a review of designated Employment Land to determine if any lands warrant conversion to a non-employment use.

 Policies and criteria for conversion

 The Growth Plan provides a policy framework that protects Employment Areas and ensures that there is an adequate supply of land within these areas to accommodate growth and economic prosperity in the Greater Golden Horseshoe.
 The policies of the Growth Plan permit conversion of Employment Areas which are identified as Provincially Signficiant Employment Zones (PSEZs) to non-employment uses through a MCR, subject to special evaluation criteria to determine if a conversion is appropriate.

 - Stoney Creek Industrial Area

 - Airport Employment Growth District (AEGD)

 - Red Hill North and South Business Parks